Penhead/koVideo/README.md

 # koVideo

 ###Project Setup
-make sure you have node and npm.
+Make sure you have node and npm.
 Then run the following commands:
 ```npm install
 npm start```